ahallrq/redquasar-ublue/README.md

 ## Note

 I've cannabalised scripts from other Atomic builds and have tried to provide credit in the files where due (mostly via a link to the respective repo).
 I may have missed some things though.
+Because I am terrible at writting shell scripts, some scripts were written with the assistance of AI™.
+They work though so she'll be roight.